iGeek098/binja_toolbar/README.md

   tooltip: optional tooltip to display

 add_image_button(filename, size, function, tooltip)
-  filename: full path (from ~) to the image to display
+  filename: full path to the image to display
   size: a tuple containing the desired rendered size of the icon
   function: function pointer to the callback to be executed each time the button is pushed.
 The current binary view is passed as an argument to this function
   tooltip: optional tooltip to display

+add_picker(items, callback)
+  items: a list of strings to be displayed in the combobox
+  callback: a function to be executed when the item in the combobox is changed.
+Gets passed the index of the new item.
 ```

 ## Current Limitations